Why PokClock

 Built-in mobile PWA + dealer tablet

-Embedded ASP.NET Core server, realtime SignalR, connection QR code.
-TD and TournamentControl have no standard equivalent ; you have to hack around with paid third-party extensions.
+Built-in mobile web server with real-time sync and QR code connection.
+TD and TournamentControl have no standard equivalent: you have to hack around with paid third-party extensions.

 4-rarity surprise gift system with full-screen animated reveal.
 No competitor has it.
-Strong differentiator for clubs that want to spice up their nights.
+A unique asset for clubs that want to spice up their nights.

-Excel-like grid with 28 cell types, drag-merge, Word-like per-cell styling, background image.
-TD uses 2010-era text templating with `<gamename>` variables, much less accessible.
+Spreadsheet-like grid with 28 cell types, drag-merge, Word-like per-cell styling, background image.
+TD uses 2010-era text templating with variables, much less accessible.

 Built-in Windows TTS